The Trajectory Problem

 If every \(\sigma_t\) carries the same distribution, why prefer the deterministic end?
 Because of

 sampling cost.
-A stochastic trajectory wanders and must be integrated in many small steps; a
+A stochastic trajectory wanders and must be integrated in many small steps.
+A

 deterministic trajectory, especially one whose path has been chosen to be nearly straight, can be